 In accordance with Section 504 of the Rehabilitation Act of 1973 (504) and the Americans with Disabilities Act Amendments Act of 2008 (ADAAA), Sauk Valley Community College has established a Disability Support Office (DSO) to determine reasonable and appropriate accommodations.
 Students seeking accommodations must self-identify to the DSO.
-Based upon an intake interview, the proper documentation provided by the student and their functional limitation(s), reasonable and appropriate accommodations are determined and an Accommodations Notice sent via email to the student's respective faculty.
+Based upon an intake interview, proper documentation provided by the student and their functional limitation(s), reasonable and appropriate accommodations are determined and an Accommodations Notice sent via SVCC email to the student's respective faculty.
 The specifics of the disability cannot be released to faculty and staff members due to the student's right to confidentiality.

 - How will I be notified of an accommodation?

 - All Accommodation Notices and communication from the DSO are sent via the SVCC email account only.
 Accommodation Notices may be sent at any time throughout the term.
 All faculty members are encouraged to check their SVCC email regularly.

 - Once a notice is received what is my next step?

 - Students must inform their faculty of their intent to utilize their accommodations.
 Not all students will use the same accommodation(s) in each class.
 This may be due to multiple reasons such as the functional impact of their disability or the method of teaching i.e., hands-on vs. lecture.
 Once a student has indicated that they will be utilizing their accommodations the faculty member should follow the notice as outlined.